Earnings bonanza; Shock at Fiat Chrysler; Ryanair struggles

 1. Earnings bonanza: The earnings season is in full swing.

-Things kick off before the bell Monday with Barbie-maker Hasbro (HAS) and oilfield services firm Halliburton (HAL).
+Things kick off before the bell Monday with toymaker Hasbro (HAS) and oilfield services firm Halliburton (HAL).
 Google parent company Alphabet (GOOGL), Whirlpool (WHR) and TD Ameritrade (AMTD) will follow after the close.

 Up later in the week are companies including AT&T (T), Harley-Davidson (HOG), JetBlue (JBLU), Boeing (BA), Coca-Cola (KO), Facebook (FB), Ford (F), Fiat Chrysler (FCAU), General Motors (GM), Amazon (AMZN), American Airlines (AAL), McDonald's (MCD), Starbucks (SBUX) and Twitter (TWTR).

-Note: Correction: An earlier version of this story incorrectly described Hasbro as the maker of Barbie dolls.
-Mattel is the owner of Barbie.